TimOliver/TOPasscodeViewController/README.md

 ## Security

-‘TOPasscodeViewController’ does **not** perform any password management on your behalf.
-Any passcodes the user enters are forwarded to your own code via its delegate, and it's up to you to perform the validation and return the result back to  ‘TOPasscodeViewController’.
+`TOPasscodeViewController` does **not** perform any password management on your behalf.
+Any passcodes the user enters are forwarded to your own code via its delegate, and it's up to you to perform the validation and return the result back to  `TOPasscodeViewController`.

 This was an intentional decision for security reasons.
-Instead of every app using ‘TOPasscodeViewController’ implementing the exact same validation and storage code path, you're free to custom tailor the way passcodes are handled in your app as you see fit.
+Instead of every app using `TOPasscodeViewController` implementing the exact same validation and storage code path, you're free to custom tailor the way passcodes are handled in your app as you see fit.

-No matter which passcode type, all passcodes in  ‘TOPasscodeViewController’ are handled as strings.
+No matter which passcode type, all passcodes in  `TOPasscodeViewController` are handled as strings.
 When storing them in your app, they should be given at least the same level of scrutiny as full passwords.
 As such, I would strongly recommend you generate a salted hash of any user-defined passcode, and store both the hash and the salt in a protected location, like the iOS secure keychain, or an encrypted Realm file.

 Because passcodes are treated as generic strings, if the user has selected a different passcode type (like an arbitrary numerical or alphanumeric one), you should also store that setting alongside the hash as well.